-On our website you can also report a repair to the Repairs Desk and provide feedback to the Customer Relations team using online forms, visit www.anchor.org.uk/existing-residents.
+You can also report a repair and provide feedback to the Customer Relations team using online forms.

 Property services

 Our property services department provides expertise to ensure that buildings are well maintained.
 This is done through annual planning which identifies any work required.
 When necessary a member of the team will visit locations to carry out surveys and oversee any works taking place.